strimzi/proposals/037-kafka-canary-roadmap.md

 ## Rejected alternatives

 The main alternative would be to stick with Golang and Sarama.
-Doing this means:
+However, by not switching to a Java implementation the issues highlighted in this proposal are unresolved:
-* the feature improvements be blocked, waiting for support to be added for the missing features.
+* Feature improvements are blocked, waiting for support to be added for the missing features.
-* the non-technical issues described would remain unaddressed.
+* Non-technical issues remain unaddressed.